 Instead of sticking your head in the toilet and then, crying because you smell, get to the point where you’re so dirty, you’re finally ready to flush the sh*t and take a shower.
 Stop being scared to flush and wash yourself off because you’ve convinced yourself the sh*t is the last token you have of a meal you once enjoyed.

 Go MIA on social media for a while.
 It’s okay, I promise, the sky won’t fall.
-USE the dysfunction that you see on social media to propel you out of your own.
+USE the dysfunction that you see on social media to motivate you out of your own.
 Feel free to unfollow whoever you don’t want to follow because it’s YOUR profile.
 If anyone wants to take your unfollowing personally, so be it.
 You’re no longer playing that game!

 Since when did recognizing yourself, your needs, and your pain in a healthy manner become a shameful thing?